linroger/FinanceCompendium/II. Economics/International/PPHA International Trade, Banking, and Capital Markets/3 Specific Factors.md

 - Two methods to calculate earnings of capital and land:

-$\circ$  Calculate labor payments and deduct from revenues, remainder represents earnings of capital or land
+- Calculate labor payments and deduct from revenues, remainder represents earnings of capital or land
 - Multiply the good's price by the marginal productivity of capital or land

 # Earnings of Capital and Land